hyperledger/toc/project-lifecycle.md

 Approved project proposals enter into *Incubation*.
-For new components and modules, a repository is created under the [Hyperledger Github org](https://github.com/hyperledger) and optionally in [JIRA](https://jira.hyperledger.org), if requested.
-New features/capabilities must be handled through pull requests labeled with tags that identify the project and tag it as *incubator*.
+For new components and modules, a repository is created under the [Hyperledger Github org](https://github.com/hyperledger) .
+New features or capabilities must be handled through pull requests labeled with tags that identify the project and tag it as *incubator*.
 Pull requests ideally are capable of being enabled and disabled with feature-flags.